-Section Number Reference Description S D D D CD
+Section Number Reference Description S D D D C D

-Electrical 2.8.2.6; 2.9.3.21 Demolition X x
+Electrical 2.8.2.6; 2.9.3.21 Demolition х х

-2.8.2.6 Power & Control Wiring X
+2.8.2.6 Power & Control Wiring х

-2.8.2.6 Lighting X
+2.8.2.6 Lighting х

-2.8.2.6 layout and wiring X X
+2.8.2.6 layout and wiring х х

-2.8.2.6; 2.9.3.20 fixture schedule and type X
+2.8.2.6; 2.9.3.20 fixture schedule and type х

-2.8.2.6 details X
+2.8.2.6 details х

-2.8.2.6 Distribution Diagrams X X
+2.8.2.6 Distribution Diagrams х х

-2.8.2.6 primary service X X
+2.8.2.6 primary service х х

-2.8.2.6 secondary service X
+2.8.2.6 secondary service х

-2.8.2.6; 2.9.3.20 Utilization Schedule X X
+2.8.2.6; 2.9.3.20 Utilization Schedule х Х

-2.8.2.6; 2.9.3.20 Substation & motor control center X
+2.8.2.6; 2.9.3.20 Substation & motor control center х

-2.8.2.6; 2.9.3.20 lighting and power panels X
+2.8.2.6; 2.9.3.20 lighting and power panels х

-2.8.2.6; 2.9.3.20 telephone panels X
+2.8.2.6; 2.9.3.20 telephone panels х

-2.8.7.2 Design Calculations X
+2.8.7.2 Design Calculations Х

+2.3 Energy

-- 2.3 Energy - 2.3.1 The energy conservation criteria contained in this section shall be followed by the consultant. - 2.3.2 Facility designs shall include energy conservation features that can be economically justified on life cycle cost criteria.
+- 2.3.1 The energy conservation criteria contained in this section must be followed by the consultant. - 2.3.2 Facility designs must include energy conservation features that can be economically justified from a life cycle cost standpoint.
 Principal considerations are first cost, operational cost, maintenance cost, climatic conditions, site configuration, building orientation, building functional arrangement, building envelope, and mechanical systems as applicable to minimize the use of fossil fuels. - 2.3.3 Develop an energy budget for new building, building additions, and renovations based on the following: - 1.
-Building function and classification, and information received from the PM. - 2.
-Latest edition of ASHRAE Standard 90 - 2.3.4 Building envelope and mechanical and electrical systems shall meet the minimum requirements of ASHRAE Standard 90. - 1.
-The consultant shall document compliance at the conclusion of schematic design, design development, and contract document phases. - 2.
-If the design does not achieve compliance, then redesign is required. - 2.3.5 The consultant shall develop an energy conservation report for each new building, building addition, or renovation (see section II.G for format and requirements): - 1.
+Building function and classification, and information received from University personnel. - 2.
+Latest edition of ASHRAE Standard 90 - 2.3.4 Building envelope and mechanical and electrical systems must meet the minimum requirements of ASHRAE Standard 90. - 1.
+Compliance must be documented at the conclusion of schematic design, design development, and contract document phases. - 2.
+If compliance is not achieved, then redesign is required. - 2.3.5 An energy conservation report must be developed for each new building, building addition, or renovation (see section II.G for format and requirements): - 1.
 When total energy consumption is expected to exceed the 500 million BTU per year or the building is larger than 10,000 gross square feet - 2.
 Included as a part of the schematic design, where final selection of energy conservation features is made - 3.
-Updated during the design development and contract document phases - 4.
-For new buildings, additions, or renovations of existing buildings where total energy consumption is less than 500 million BTU per year, An energy conservation report is not required unless requested by the Project Manager (PM) - 1.
-5. An energy analysis comparing at least three (3) different alternatives is required
+Updated during the design development and contract document phases - 2.3.6 For new buildings, additions, or renovations of existing buildings where total energy consumption is less than 500 million BTU per year: - 1.
+An energy conservation report is not required unless requested by the Project Manager (PM)

-- 2.3.7 Use of computer programs and other methods for energy analysis is required with the following parameters: - 1.
-Hour-by-hour simulations and energy analyses - (1) Heated and cooled buildings - (2) Heated buildings equal to or greater than 20,000 gross square feet - (3) The preferred computer energy analysis programs are TRACE, CARRIER E20-II HAP.
-BLAST and DOE II may also be used - (4) Use of any other computer program for energy analysis requires approval by the PM - 2.
+- 2. An energy analysis comparing at least three (3) different alternatives is required - 2.3.7 Use of computer programs and other methods for energy analysis is required with the following parameters: - 1.
+Hour-by-hour simulations and energy analyses - (1) Heated and cooled buildings - (2) Heated buildings equal to or greater than 20,000 gross square feet - (3) Acceptable computer energy analysis programs are BLAST, DOE II, TRACE, CARRIER E20-II HAP - (4) Use of any other computer program for energy analysis requires approval by the PM - 2.
 Modified bin method - (1) Heated buildings less than 20,000 gross square feet - 2.3.8 Specific criteria listed in this manual supersede both BOCA and ASHRAE requirements